 Slicer software has bed adhesion tools like Brim and Raft (Explained in the first problem of this article).
 Users can make use of these tools.

-These were some of the most common problems encountered when 3D printing parts.
+These were some of the most common problems encountered when 3D printing parts and the corresponding 3D printing troubleshooting tips to resolve them.
 As discussed earlier, this article is Part I of the series and we will provide solutions to more such common problems in 3D printing in Part II.

 About Manufactur3D Magazine: Manufactur3D is an online magazine on 3D printing. which publishes the latest 3D printing news, insights and analysis from all around the world.
 Visit our 3D Printing Education page to read more such informative articles.
 To stay up-to-date about the latest happenings in the 3D printing world, like us on Facebook or follow us on LinkedIn.